soroswap/docs/02-soroswap-vs-uniswapV2/02-analizing_uniswapv2_pair_contract_part_2.md

 revert in _update would block trades, and LP entry and exit).

 It is needed that price0CumulativeLast can overflow, in order to avoid the protocol to panic.
-In the audit they do a simulation.
+In the audit they do a
+simulation:

-> Assuming that the ratio of the reserves in a given pair will be the same as the ratio of the dollar prices of one wei of each token, we can solve for a example pair consisting of a 36 decimal token and a 2 decimal token where the unit value of the 2 decimal token is 100 times that of the 36 decimal token: giving $\approx$ 8 months until overflow!
+> Assuming that the ratio of the reserves in a given pair will be the same as > the ratio of the dollar prices of one wei
+> of each token, we can solve for a example pair consisting of a 36 decimal token and a 2 decimal token where the unit
+> value of the 2 decimal token is 100 times that of the 36 decimal token: giving $\approx$ 8 months until overflow!
+>

-Authors of oracles that build upon the price accumulator functionality in the core should therefore take care that the their oracles do not introduce spikes or discontinuities in the reported price at the overflow point, if price accumulator overflow is a realistic possibility for the assets involved.
+> Authors of oracles that build upon the price accumulator functionality in the core should therefore take care that the
+> their oracles do not introduce spikes or discontinuities in the reported price at the overflow point, if price
+> accumulator overflow is a realistic possibility for the assets involved.